tbensky/PhysicsLabs/README.md

 Use [ImageJ](https://imagej.nih.gov/ij/download.html) to load in images and pick (x,y) points off of beam for analysis, as follows:

 1. Load image into ImageJ
+1. Set a origin (0,0) for your image
+	1. Move around the image until you're over horizontal axis on the grid, on the rightmost edge of the grid-plate.
+	1. Look under the toolbar, and note the (x,y) coordinates of this point.
+Jot them down.
+	1. Pull down Image->Properties and set the "Origin (pixels)" box to this x,y point.
-1. Set distance scale for image
+1. Set distance scale for your image
 	1. Draw a line covering a known physical distance
 	1. Analyze->Set scale...
 1. On the tool bar, right click on "point tool" to make it into "multipoint" tool.